cfw-guide/ios.cfw.guide/_pages/en_US/device-selection/iphone-ipod/firmware-selection-iphone-a11.md

 ---

-In boxes marked `--`, there is no jailbreak for that firmware version.
+In boxes marked `--`, there are no fully supported jailbreaks for that firmware version.
 {: .notice--info}

 {% include_relative find-ios-version.md %}